fsubal/dart-sass-rails/README.md

 ### Inspired by

 This library is highly influenced by [node-sass-asset-functions](https://github.com/fetch/node-sass-asset-functions).
+If you are using node-sass, use that instead.